 The Vesak rituals are celebrated throughout Buddhist countries, with one of the biggest being in the capital city of Sri Lanka.
 It’s not something many tourists experience, but guests and non-Buddhists are more than welcome to participate.

 Just a reminder – I am by no means an expert, but simply want to offer my personal experience.
-Yours can be completely different, and of course even more different then Buddhists who live in Sri Lanka.
+Yours can be completely different, and of course even more different than Buddhists who live in Sri Lanka.
 As always, do your research before participating in any cultural or religious festival to make sure you are respectful and there as a humble observer.

 What Does Vesak Mean?